jeff-hykin/rigorous_recorder/README.md

 ```

 #### Problem
-Those records don't contain the experiment number or the episode number (which we need for our goal)
+Those records don't contain the experiment number or the episode number (and we need one of those for our goal)

 #### Bad Solution